How did you acquire $22,000 in debt? What did that debt consist of?

 What got the ball rolling was Financial Peace University.
 It’s a 9-week class that teaches you the 7 baby steps to financial freedom.
 It was like a light bulb for us.

 We didn’t have a clear plan until we were engaged and took Financial Peace University.
 That gave us the road map to navigate our way out of debt, start budgeting monthly and carve out a healthy savings plan.
-We seriously had no idea the impact that first step would have on our lives.
+We seriously had no idea the impact taking that first step would have on our lives.

 A second tool we used was a zero-based budget.
 Basically, you subtract every monthly expense from your income until you reach zero.
 Seriously, just doing a budget felt like we gave ourselves a raise.
 Even now, if we ever get off track and skip doing a monthly budget, inevitably we spend more.